skeeto/practrand-patches/README.md

 ```

 In particular, I'm interested in running PractRand compiled with
-sanitizer instrumentation since it reveals lots of serious bugs in
+sanitizer instrumentation since it, along with compiler warnings,
-PractRand:
+reveals lots of serious bugs in PractRand:

 ```sh
 export UBSAN_OPTIONS=print_stacktrace=1